warrengb/BlazorTSInterop/README.md

 >Visual Studio may hesitate to attach to the Chrome debugger.<br>
 >This issue not exclusive to Blazor.<br>
->More noticable as the JavaScript code and symbols grow.<br>
+>More noticeable  as the JavaScript code and symbols grow.<br>
->Here are some situations and workaraounds that may help.<br>
+>Here are some situations and workarounds that may help.<br>

 Set breakpoint in script.js as shown.<br>
 ![ScreenShot](readme/debug3.png)<br>